stopthatastronaut/StatusCakeDSC/README.md

 ## Testing

-To run the full suite of automatic tests, you will need valid credentials for an Active Statuscake account, in a .creds file.
+To run the full suite of automatic tests, you will need valid credentials for an Active Statuscake account, in a .creds o .securecreds file.
 There is a subset of tests that can run without, but for full functionality, you need them.

 They also expect two contact groups to exist, called "stopthatastronaut" and "stopthatastronaut2".
-Change these to match your environment or add some groups to your environment
+Change these to match your environment or add some groups to your environment.

 ## Contribs/Reporting bugs